richtr/html-media-focus/USECASES.md

 7. Use back/forward media keys on keyboard to navigate a Spotify playlist.

 8. Join a video chat in appear.in or Hangouts.
-Anything playing media is paused.
+Any playing media is paused.

 ### Mobile use cases